root-project/root/documentation/users-guide/InputOutput.md

 Math operations very often require double precision, but on saving single usually precision is sufficient.
-For this purpose we support the typedef Double32\_t which is stored in memory as a double and on disk as a float or interger.
-The actual size of disk (before compression) is determined by the parameter next to the data member declartion.
+For this purpose we support the typedef Double32\_t which is stored in memory as a double and on disk as a float or integer.
+The actual size of disk (before compression) is determined by the parameter next to the data member declaration.
 For
 example:

 ``` {.cpp}